Strident LOGOWEB.png

 Bog Amach

 RTÉ & BBC property series that sets out to find the perfect home and ideal work/life balance for families as they decide to relocate to various locations across the island of Ireland.
-These two 6-part series are supported by Northern Ireland Screen’s Irish Language Broadcast Fund.
+These three 6-part series are supported by Northern Ireland Screen’s Irish Language Broadcast Fund.

 A Farmer’s Life